vippsas/vipps-developers/developer-resources/portal.md

-If you don't have BankID, or you have BankID but not access to the correct merchant, you will need the merchant's administrator to log in on [portal.vipps.no](https://portal.vipps.no) and provide the API keys to you in a secure way.
+If you don't have BankID, or you have BankID but not access to the correct merchant, you will need the merchant's administrator to log in on [portal.vipps.no](https://portal.vipps.no) and provide the API keys to you securely.

 The merchant's administrator can also create additional users on [portal.vipps.no](https://portal.vipps.no).